jurisgalang/named-parameters/README.md

 argument when a method that has been declared with `has_named_parameters` is called.

 It does not know the name of the `Hash` parameter for the method.
+So the following method declarations:

+    def service opts = { }
+      # ...
+    end

+    def service options = { }
+      # ...
+    end

+    def service params
+      # ...
+    end

+-- behave the same way, when the `has_named_parameter` clause is used:

+    # the following...
+    has_named_parameters :service, :optional => :timeout
+    def service params
+      # ...
+    end

+    # is essentially the same as...
+    has_named_parameters :service, :optional => :timeout
+    def service opts = { }
+      # ...
+    end

+    # as well as...
+    has_named_parameters :service, :optional => :timeout
+    def service opts
+      # ...
+    end

+Since when the method is invoked, each one of the above could receive a `Hash`

 Limitation
 ----------